 Problem With Equity Loans

 It does not matter if you use a home equity loan or HELOC, you could lose your house if you default.
 The debt must be paid in full if you sell the home.
 Also there are fees.
-In other words, you will have to either lose your home or money to pull out a loan.
+In other words, you will have to either lose your home or some money to pull out a loan.
 This is not an asset.

 Advantages Of Renting And Buying